TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 The `EnergyProblem` can also be constructed using the minimal constructor below.

--   `EnergyProblem(graph, representative_periods, base_periods)`: Constructs a new `EnergyProblem` object with the given graph, representative periods, and base periods.
+-   `EnergyProblem(graph, representative_periods, timeframe)`: Constructs a new `EnergyProblem` object with the given graph, representative periods, and timeframe.
 The `constraints_partitions` field is computed from the `representative_periods`, and the other fields are initialized with default values.

 See the [basic example tutorial](@ref basic-example) to see how these can be used.